yassine-turki/ada-template-website/README.md

 ### Starting from the beginning

 I went on the internet and downloaded the information of all movies from wikipedia.
 At first glance I wanted to see the ratio of actresses and actors.
 I found out that there are 2 times more actors than actresses.
 I was a little disoriented.
 But since I am in Paris, I checked the same ratio, but in France which was around 1.71, slightly better than the average...
 I also took the opportunity to look at various countries, and whether they can beat France.
-Figure (<a href="#Female_actors_ratio">Figure 1</a>) shows the proportion of actresses in the world countries with at least 20 movies produced. …
+Figure (<a href="#Female_actors_ratio">Figure 1</a>) shows the proportion of actresses in the world countries with at least 20 movies produced.

 <div style="display: flex; align-items: left;">
     <figure id="Female_actors_ratio" style="margin-right: 20px; text-align: left;">
-        <iframe src="figs/Female_actors_ratio.html" width="800" height="600" frameborder="0"></iframe>
+        <iframe src="figs/Female_actors_ratio.html" width="1000" height="600" frameborder="0"></iframe>
     </figure>
 </div>

 I was disappointed to see that women are much less present than men.
+I was especially disappointed by these proportions in countries carrying the twentieth-century movie legacy, like the USA and Russia, with slightly better scores in countries around France.
 But I did not lose hope, and figured that perhaps there was a great evolution of women in films.
 So I looked at the evolution of the percentage of women in films (<a href="#actress_num_movie">Figure 2</a>) globally but also by regions (figure…OSKAR)

 <div style="display: flex; align-items: left;">
     <figure id="actress_num_movie" style="margin-right: 20px; text-align: left;">